labomics/MetaLogo/docs/Python package.md

     --align_metric {dot_product,js_divergence,cosine,entropy_bhattacharyya}
                     The metric for align score (default: dot_product)

-This parameter specify the algrithm to measure position similarities between sequence logos.
+This parameter specify the algorithm to measure position similarities between sequence logos.
 Detailed information could be found in our paper.

     --connect_threshold CONNECT_THRESHOLD
                         The align threshold (default: 0.8)

-This parameter specify the threshold to connect two postions between two adjcent groups according to logo alignment.
+This parameter specify the threshold to connect two positions between two adjacent groups according to logo alignment.
 If this threshold is positive (>0), MetaLogo will connect two positions if their similarity score is larger than the threshold.
 If this threshold is negative (>0), MetaLogo will connect two positions if their similarity score is in the top (ratio\*100)% of all pairs, in which ratio equals to -1\*threshold.

     --align_color ALIGN_COLOR
                           The color of alignment (default: 10)